 had no children."

-death in 1795, when she was only 25, she moved back into her parents home,
+in 1795 when Elizabeth was only 25.
+She moved back into her parents home,

-renounced all worldly pleasures and became a Quaker in 1809.
+renouncing all worldly pleasures, and in 1809 became a Quaker.
 For a

-period she ran her own school in her home, but this was not sufficient to
+time she ran a school in her home, but this did not absorb all her

-absorb all her energies and she found outlets for her compassion in many
+energies and she found an outlet for her compassion in many charitable

-encouraged and influenced by her friend, Susanna Watts, who was 20 years
+works and social reform.
+Her friend, Susanna Watts, who was 20 years

 became a prison visitor.
 In 1809 she stopped a bull-baiting at

 By the 1820s, she had became one of the